 About the property

-Railway Crossing Cottage is attractive cottage in a wooded setting, in a very good location on the outskirts of Donegal town.
-The property is beautifully maintained with the lovely traditional exterior and very tasteful touches of modernisation inside.
+Railway Crossing Cottage is an attractive cottage in a wooded setting, in a very good location on the outskirts of Donegal town.
+The property is beautifully maintained with a lovely traditional exterior and very tasteful touches of modernisation inside.
 From the moment you step into the garden and hear the birds singing there is a real sense of peace and tranquility.
-It’s also a convenient location for exploring the beautiful County Donegal.
-It is a real privilege to have access to a property like this , it really is one of a kind.
+It’s also a convenient location for exploring County Donegal.
+It is a real privilege to have access to a property like this, it really is one of a kind.

 We think you’ll love

 - Spend the afternoon reading in the beautiful garden.

 - Exploring the mountains, lakes, rivers and beaches in Co.
 Donegal